-The research method used is a descriptive qualitatival method because it describes and analyzes students' self-regulated learning in the Number Theory course, which does not have a response class.
-The research was conducted at Pelita Harapan University with 35 students of the 2018 Mathematics Education Study Program.
+The research method used is a descriptive qualitative method because it describes and analyzes students' self-regulated learning in the Number Theory course, which does not have a response class.
+The research was conducted at Pelita Harapan University with 35 students of the 2018 Mathematics Education Study Program, consisting of 7 men and 28 women.
+The research subjects were selected according to the research objectives, which are students who were study number theory course.